jameizie-it/Setting-Up-osTicket/README.md

     a.
 Provide "osTicket" as the MySQL Database, "root" as the MySQL Username, and "Password1" as the MySQL Password. <br>
     b.
 Press "Install Now!" <br>
     c.
 Afterwards: Delete the C:\inetpub\wwwroot\osTicket\setup folder. <br>
     d.
-Set the permissions of C:\inetpub\wwwroot\osTicket\include\ost-config and leave it so they can only read and execute + read
+Set the permissions of C:\inetpub\wwwroot\osTicket\include\ost-config and leave it so they can only read and execute + read <br>
+    f.
+Login page: http://localhost/osTicket/scp/login.php <br>
+    g.
+End User osTicket URL: http://localhost/osTicket/

   </p>

 </body>